handsontable/spreadsheet-icons/README.md

 An official set of icons for
 [**Handsontable Pro**](https://github.com/handsontable/handsontable-pro)
 (a commercial license is required).
-I contains 169 beautiful, hand-crafted icons, perfectly suited for every spreadsheet-like UI.
+It contains 169 beautiful, hand-crafted icons, perfectly suited for every spreadsheet-like UI.
 All icons are designed from scratch on 24px viewport.